Is all cloth wiring dangerous?

 The older cloth-sheathed cable, although it has thermoplastic insulation on the individual wires, deteriorates and can fray over time in an attic, like in the photo below.

-So, if an inspector tells you that you have cloth wiring, be sure to get clarification as to whether it is cloth insulation (bad for insurance) or cloth-sheathed cable with older thermoplastic insulation (not great, but acceptable to insurance).
+So, if an inspector tells you that you have cloth wiring, be sure to get clarification as to whether it is cloth/rubber insulation (often bad for insurance) or cloth-sheathed cable with older thermoplastic insulation (not great, but more acceptable).

 Also, if you have wiring that looks like this in the attic or crawl space of your home, it’s called “knob-and-tube,” and the insurance company will definitely want it replaced.
-See our blog post What is "knob and tube" wiring? to learn more.
+See our blog posts What is "knob and tube" wiring? and What is rag wiring? to learn more.

 • • • • • • • • • • • • • • • • • • • • • • • • • • •